 Board of Directors

-Michael Hunkapiller became President & CEO of Pacific Biosciences in 2012.
-He is Chairman of PacBio’s Board of Directors, and has served on the Board since 2005.
+Michael Hunkapiller recently transitioned to Senior Fellow after serving as the President & CEO of Pacific Biosciences from 2012 – 2020.
+He has served on the Board since 2005.
 Dr. Hunkapiller spent over 30 years of his career helping build Applied Biosystems (“ABI,” now part of Thermo Fisher Scientific Inc.) into a market leader in the life sciences industry.
 From 1995 to 2004, he served as ABI’s President and General Manager.
 In 2004, he joined Alloy Ventures as a General Partner, and in 2005 led Alloy’s investment in PacBio.
-Dr. Hunkapiller continues to represent Alloy Ventures as a Director of NuGEN and RainDance Technologies.

 During his term at ABI, Dr. Hunkapiller developed the R&D strategies and alliances that elevated ABI to be the foremost supplier of molecular-biology reagents and instrumentation in academic and industrial laboratories.
 He was also a founder of ABI’s sister company, Celera Genomics, and Senior Vice President of Applera Corporation (Celera’s parent company).